KentVejrupMadsen/data.garmin.general/readme.md

 A dataset that contains general data from my garmin connect account.
 Starting from around 2016 and up to 2022.
 As of now it is Version 1.0.0 and follows the convention of [Semantic Versioning, 2022](https://semver.org/).
 The dataset contains data about blood pressure, sleep, stress, steps walked and more.
-As of now it only contains the fit files and working on a solution to convert it to other formats.
+As of now it only contains the fit files and working on a solution to convert it into other readable formats.

 ## Content